GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Martin Duke, Sam Hurst and Michael Welzl for their reviews.
+Thanks to Martin Duke, Sam Hurst, Kyle Rose, Michael Welzl and Momoka Yamamoto for their helpful reviews and comments.

 This work has been supported by the Federal Ministry of Education and Research of Germany in the programme of “Souverän.
 Digital.
 Vernetzt.”
 Joint project 6G-RIC, project identification number (PIN): FKZ 16KISK030